pcabra96/fexpsmt/README.md

 # fexpsmt
-This will be an R package to simulate FARIMA and FEXP processes from their spectral density.
-It is part of the master thesis of the University of Geneva.
-The project is under the supervision of professor Davide La Vecchia and the collaboration with PhD student Manon Felix.
+We are currently developing an R package that allows for the simulation of FARIMA and FEXP processes using their spectral density.
+This package is part of my Master's thesis project at the University of Geneva and is being supervised by Professor Davide La Vecchia, with collaboration from PhD student Manon Felix.